Crowded Analyst Coverage

 Analyst stock coverage is "crowded:" the most-covered 5% U.S. equities amount to 25% of earnings forecasts.
+Coverage clustering persists after controlling for factors commonly associated with analyst following, and correlates with investors' demand for information.
 Is information supply optimally distributed in financial markets?
 We build a model where limited-attention investors endogenously learn about securities.
 Analysts compete for scarce investor attention, providing forecasts that reduce learning costs.
 Coverage crowding emerges through strategic complementarity effects.
-For limited investor attention, analysts prefer to share a crowded space rather than "going against the wind" to cover more opaque assets.
+For limited investor attention, analysts prefer to share a crowded space rather than ``going against the wind'' to cover more opaque assets.
 However, coverage skewness is excessive from the investors' perspective.
-The implications echo documented patterns: analysts cluster in large stocks with significant intangible assets.

-Keywords: analyst coverage, investor attention, information processing, learning, asset pricing
+Keywords: analyst coverage, rational inattention, career concerns, information processing, learning

 Suggested Citation: Suggested Citation